sherpal8/React-Redux-App/README-api.md

 Also, a basic React application was created, with relevant components.

 Redux was used for a better understanding of immutable state management.

+## json-server

+This api was used to create a mock api for more rapid local development.